-Over the past 40 years, The Washington Consulting Group, Inc. (WCG) has become an established global leader in airport/spaceport operations and management, worldwide air traffic system management and air traffic controller training.
-We have earned a reputation for successfully providing innovative, effective solutions within stringent time and budget constraints.
+The Washington Consulting Group, Inc. (WCG) is a global leader in airport/spaceport operations and management, worldwide air traffic system management, and air traffic controller training.
+Over 42 years we earned a reputation for successfully providing innovative, effective solutions within stringent time and budget constraints.

-Our commitment is to pace the rate of developing technology and growing economic demands on the domestic and international aviation industry at large.
-Our corporate objectives include continuous improvement in our product and services, a commitment to our clients’ goals, and a safe and efficient worldwide air traffic system.
+Our commitment is to pace the rate of developing technology and growing economic demands on the domestic and international aerospace industry at large.
+Our corporate objectives include continuous improvement in our product and services, a commitment to our clients’ goals, and a safe and efficient worldwide air traffic and aerospace system.

-We are committed to maintaining the highest quality air traffic management support services for our clients.
-Our policy is achieved through a client focus, continual improvement and employee empowerment, training, and teamwork.
+We are committed to maintaining the highest quality aerospace and air traffic management support services for our domestic and international clients.
+Our policy is achieved through a client focus, continual improvement, training, and teamwork.
 Our company values integrity and honesty in all our dealings with clients, vendors, and employees.